devarjhay/honeypot/README.md

 # Honeypot: Spam Prevention
-A simple spam prevention package for Laravel 5.4.
+A simple spam prevention package for Laravel 5.4 and 5.5.

 # Installation:
 ### Composer